huggingface/blog/opinion-classification-with-kili.md

 There are 10 columns and 40130 samples in this dataset.
 The only column we need is `content` which is the review of the user.
 Before starting, we need to define some categories.

-I have defined 4 categories,
+We have defined 4 categories,

 - Subscription: Since medium has a subscription option, anything related to users' opinions about subscription features should belong here.
 - Content: Medium is a sharing platform, there are lots of writings from poetry to advanced artificial intelligence research.
 Users’ opinions about a variety of topics, the quality of the content should belong here.